xSardine/AMQ-Artists-DB/README.md

 The first 3 are obvious: checking each type of songs will allow this type in the results: OP/ED/INS.

-- `Anime Filter`: The string you enter will need to match an anime in the database (currently, only the official name appearing in expand is in the database, that means mainly english).
+- `Anime Filter`: The string you enter will need to match an anime in the database (currently, only half of the anime entries have their romaji names associated, because Expand only gives you the English name).
 - `Song Name Filter`: The string you enter will need to match a song name in the database.
 - `Artist Filter`: The string you enter will need to match an artist in the database: this part is the main enhancement compared to existing database, I will explain it better further down.